 Over a year since we went to Lynnwood to pick out chicks, we’ve learned a lot about keeping urban chickens and a few new recipes for eggs.

 The most important lesson is that chicken wire is only to keep chickens in and not to keep raccoons out.
-Vic’s favorite, a very friendly Red Star Sexlink named Lauren, and the feather-footed Bette Davis were snatched from sleep by sly raccoons who ripped though the wire.
-While safe in their newly improved cage wire run, it does seem that chickens can be frightened enough and stop laying if there are urban predators slinking about, as we found when possums moved into our yard.
-On the topic of urban wildlife, we’ve seen a rat or two, but it seems that with the proper planning (deeply buried wire and gravel around the run) it is possible to stop the rats from really exploding into a serious infestation or concern.
+Vic’s favorite, a very friendly Red Star Sexlink named Lauren, and the feather-footed Bette Davis were snatched from sleep by sly raccoons who ripped through the wire.
+While safe in their newly improved cage wire run, it does seem that chickens can be frightened enough and stop laying if urban predators are slinking about, as we found when possums moved into our yard.
+On the topic of urban wildlife, we’ve seen a rat or two.
+Still, it seems that with the proper planning (deeply buried wire and gravel around the run), it is possible to stop the rats from really exploding into a serious infestation or concern.
 Urban chickens will have urban rats, but we’re hoping it’s a bit more like “Chicken Run” than bubonic plague.

-How about the eggs you may be wondering?
+How about the eggs, you may be wondering?
 Our eggs are definitely better tasting than what we can get in the store, though comparable to what we’d be able to buy at a farmer’s market.
-Even at six or seven dollars for a dozen organic farm eggs, it is going to take several generations of hens before we “break even” on this chicken hobby.
+Even at six or seven dollars for a dozen organic farm eggs, it will take several generations of hens before we “break-even” on this chicken hobby.
 With our five chickens, we’re averaging three eggs a day— more than enough for the two of us, but given Victor’s new propensity to eat them every morning, we do have to be a bit strategic if I want to bake a chiffon cake, particularly if one of the hens is broody.
 If any readers have tips on getting a hen to snap out of the fact that she’ll never be a mother, we’d love to know!

 As I mentioned, we’ve been learning a few new things to do with eggs (and decreasing our actual meat consumption in the process).
 I can now flip them!
-My late-summer goal is to learn to make good tortilla de patatas when our potatoes are ready and I’m setting up an instructional date for Japanese omelettes.
+My late-summer goal is to learn to make good tortilla de patatas when our potatoes are ready, and I’m setting up an instructional date for Japanese omelets.
 Our favorite recipe though remains an old standby: sorrel pie.
-If you have eggs, there is no reason not to grow some sorrel so you can make this on a regular basis.
+If you have eggs, there is no reason not to grow some sorrel to make this regularly.